This Hot Jezebel Dipping Sauce is exactly that. HOT! If you like it hot, then this recipe is for you!

 📋 What Ingredients do I need

-You will need the following ingredients to make this Dipping Sauce: Apricot Preserves, Cream Cheese, Dijon Mustard, Horseradish and Ground Black Pepper.
+You will need the following ingredients to make this Hot Jezebel Dipping Sauce recipe (see recipe card for quantities): Apricot Preserves, Cream Cheese, Dijon Mustard, Prepared Horseradish and Ground Black Pepper.

-🥣 How do I make this Hot Jezebel Dipping Sauce
+🥣 How to make Hot Jezebel Dipping Sauce

 In a mixing bowl, whisk together the apricot preserves, dijon mustard, 2 tablespoons of horseradish, and ground black pepper.
 Add more horseradish and ground black pepper to taste.